Shamil-B/Shamil-B/README.md

 You can find go through some of my recent projects on my GitHub profile.
 Which include my favorite project, a compiler with Python that can compile C++ code to assembly.

 ## Skills
-Here are some of the skills I have acquired throughout my experience:
+Here are some of the skills I have acquired throughout my experience and have done projects with:

 * ReactJS
 * ExpressJS